MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 ### Push notifications

-Set up a push messaging service, service worker handler, and custom toast and home screen tile notifications to re-engage your users.
+Set up a push messaging service, service worker handler, and custom toast notifications to re-engage your users.
 Check out the Push API / Notification API examples in [*Service Workers: Going beyond the page*](https://blogs.windows.com/msedgedev/2017/12/19/service-workers-going-beyond-page/#8mU5rebKOuTt5HwG.97) to get started.

 TODO: repurpose these to an evergreen push doc

+### Windows tailoring

+Using some simple feature detection, your PWA can be further tailored for Windows 10 customers through native [Windows Runtime](https://docs.microsoft.com/en-us/uwp/api/) (WinRT) APIs, such as those for customizing Windows **Start** menu (home screen) tiles, using Cortana voice commands, and accessing the device camera (to name only a few!)

-For more on customizing Windows **Start** menu (home screen) tiles, see [*Tailor your PWA for Windows*](./windows-features.md).
+Check out [*Tailor your PWA for Windows*](./windows-features.md) to get started.

-## Register a file handler

-TODO: repurpose info here http://bthack.azurewebsites.net/stories/1/123_BONUS-APP-Links/
+### Submitting to the Microsoft Store

+To learn more about the benefits of app store distribution and how to submit your PWA, see [*Progressive Web Apps in the Microsoft Store*](./microsoft-store.md)